blchrd/procedural-music-generation/MusicTheoryNotes.md

 Classic chord progression use diatonic scale (7 notes).
 For the major scales, it is straightforward, but a little tricky for minor scale (or at least, I didn't understand how it works).

+Disclaimer for musical theory purist: when I'll use `II` or `V` with pentatonic scale, it will use the second or fifth (in the example) degree of the pentatonic scale, not the degree of the original diatonic scale.

 | Mode       | Intervals and Chords |          |           |           |         |          |           |
 | ---------- | :------------------: | :------: | :-------: | :-------: | :-----: | :------: | :-------: |
 | Ionian     |          I           |    ii    |    iii    |    IV     |    V    |    vi    | vii (dim) |